eneskemalergin/blog/_posts/talks/2017-11-12-temp_presentation.md

 ### What is ChIP-chip

-- Genome-wide profiling method
-- Allows high resolution genome-wide profiles
+- High resolution genome-wide profiling
 - Has wide variety of applications
 - Has also limitations:
   - Antibody quality